-The second control, “Inventory of Authorized and Unauthorized Software” is split into 4 sections, each dealing with a different aspect of software management.
-Much like Control 1, “Inventory of Authorized and Unauthorized Devices”, this control addresses the need for awareness of what's running on your systems and network, as well as the need for proper internal inventory management.
+The second control, “Inventory and Control of Software Assets” is split into 4 sections, each dealing with a different aspect of software management.
+Much like Control 1, “Inventory and Control of Hardware Assets”, this control addresses the need for awareness of what's running on your systems and network, as well as the need for proper internal inventory management.
 The CIS placed these controls as the "top 2" in much the same way that the NIST Cybersecurity Framework addresses them as "priority 1" controls on the 800-53 framework; inventory and endpoint-level network awareness is critical to decent incident response, protection and defense.

 What it is:

-The Inventory of Authorized and Unauthorized Software is part of the “systems” group of the 20 critical controls.
+The Inventory and Control of Software Assets is part of the "basic" group of the 20 critical controls.
 The theme of the control is fairly simple: You should be able to see what software is on your systems, who installed it, and what it does.
 You should be able use this information to prevent unauthorized software from being installed on endpoints.
 The control is well outlined in NIST Special Publication 800-167, and relates back to NIST 800-53 and Cybersecurity Framework recommendations.
 High-maturity organizations often address the automation and management sections of this control well, but Rapid7 sees gaps around software configuration control based on inventory due to the perceived complexity of implementing software inventory management systems, or endpoint management clients.